Age-NteK/FOOD/README.md

 ### **FOOD** | Proyecto Individual
-# Your Culinary Journey in a Friendly Environment, Always Your Way
+### Your Culinary Journey in a Friendly Environment
+# Always Your Way

 ## Login